-A. Definition: Average Patient Visits Per Half Day (APVPHD) is determined by the number of billable face-to-face (including billable telemedicine at the full Prospective Payment System (PPS) rate) patient encounters per one half day of scheduled patient care time in primary care.
+A. Definition: Average Patient Visits Per Half Day (APVPHD) is determined by the number of billable face-to-face (including billable telemedicine at the full Prospective Payment System (PPS) rate)

+patient encounters per one half day of scheduled patient care time in primary care.
 This value is used to determine employee eligibility for the Productivity and Quality incentives and is also used to calculate Federally Qualified Health Center (FQHC) productivity for each clinic.
 The denominator shall not include paid task time, paid leave, holidays not scheduled to work, Academic Family Medicine Center (AFMC) attending, mandatory manager-approved meetings, Union time, hospital OB call, or after-hours phone calls.

-Productivity Incentive Payment: Effective the first full calendar month В. after adoption of this Agreement by the Board of Supervisors, employees covered by this Agreement shall be eligible to receive a Productivity Incentive of up to ten percent (10%) of their base salary based on meeting monthly productivity benchmarks listed in the below chart.
+Productivity Incentive Payment: Effective the first full calendar month В. after adoption of this Agreement by the Board of Supervisors, employees covered by this Agreement shall be eligible to receive a Productivity Incentive as a percent of their base salary, in the value listed below, based on meeting monthly productivity benchmarks listed in the below chart.
 Employees working greater than eighty percent (80%) of the time in specialty clinics (i.e., Diabetes Clinic and other specialty clinics as determined by CEO of Ambulatory Care) shall be counted as Internal Medicine when calculating productivity in this section only.
 Eligibility for the Productivity Incentive will be measured on volume of patient-facing billable encounters in the FQHC clinic.
 The Productivity Incentive shall be paid as a percentage of base pay earned during the measurement period and is payable within two pay periods following the final day of the applicable monthly measurement period.
 Payments are subject to payroll taxes as required by the Internal Revenue Service (IRS) and will be pensionable as determined by the Ventura County Employees' Retirement Association (VCERA).

 Employees must be employed by the County at the beginning and end of each monthly measurement period to be eligible for the Productivity Incentive payment.
-Employees who are absent, regardless whether time off is paid or unpaid, for greater than fifty percent (50%) of their regularly scheduled work schedule over the course of the applicable measurement period will not be eligible for any Productivity Incentive Payment for that month.
+Employees who are absent, regardless whether time off is paid or unpaid, for greater than fifty percent (50%) of their regularly scheduled work schedule over the course of the applicable measurement period will be ineligible for any Productivity Incentive Payment for that month.

-As a % o of Base P ау
+As a % of Base Pay

-Incentive Value Earned 3% 6% 9% 10%
+Incentive Value Earned 5% 8% 10% 11%

 APVPHD by Practice Type

-Family Medicine

-/Pediatrics 9 10 11 12
+Family Medicine/Pediatrics 9 10 11 11.5

-Internal medicine 7 8 9 10
+Internal Medicine 7 8 9 10